Azure/iot-edge-v1/core/devdoc/module_loaders.md

 -   `node`: This implements loading of modules implemented using Node.js.

 -   `dotnet`: This implements loading of modules implemented using a .NET language and compiled as a .NET assembly.

+-   `dotnetcore`: This implements loading of modules implemented using a .NET Core language and compiled as a .NET assembly.

 It is legal to completely omit specifying the `loaders` array in which case the